Samshh/sAminate/README.md

 );
 ```

-pin an element to stay in viewport while scrolling until.
+pin an element to stay in viewport while scrolling.

 **THANK YOU!**